dive-into-machine-learning/python-tips/README.md

 # Learn More Python

 Hi!
 You're a beginner or intermediate, or even advanced.
 You want to learn more Python.
-There's so much out there: do not fret.
-This is a curated list of resources.
-I've picked and chosen.
-And you should go ahead and pick and choose further :)
+There are plenty of resources out there, and this is just a curated list of links.
+It's not everything and the kitchen sink, but still, you should feel free to skip around.

-I agree with [_Learn Ruby the Hard Way_](https://learnrubythehardway.org/book/preface.html) that the "hard way" — learning by doing — diving right in — is actually the easy way.
+A note on approach: I agree with [_Learn Ruby the Hard Way_](https://learnrubythehardway.org/book/preface.html) that the "hard way" — learning by doing — diving right in — is actually the easy way.
 So no matter your background, newbie programmer or advanced Pythonista, take a look and learn something new.

 ## Starters